HZcohort/DiNetxify/README.md

 #### 3.4 Comorbidity Strength Estimation

-The third step of data analysis is comorbidity strength estimation, aiming to estimate the comorbidity strength of disease pairs.
+The third step of data analysis is comorbidity strength estimation, aiming to estimate the comorbidity strength of disease pairs (D1-D2).

 ```python
 # Reminder: